great-expectations/great_expectations/docs/guides/expectations/creating_custom_expectations/how_to_create_custom_expectations.md

 Beginning in version 0.13, we have introduced a new API focused on enabling Modular Expectations that are defined in individual classes.

-This guide will walk you through the process of creating your own Modular Expectations in 6 simple steps!
+This guide will walk you through the process of creating your own Modular Expectations in a few simple steps!

 See also this [complete example](https://github.com/superconductive/ge_tutorials/tree/main/getting_started_tutorial_final_v3_api/great_expectations/plugins/column_custom_max_expectation.py).